zorzonp/Mini_Proj_3/README.md

 # Mini_Proj_3
 ## About the Project
 This is the third mini project.
 The goal of this project was to expand on mini project 1 and add two different databases to it.
 This project adds MongoDB and MySQL through additional API calls.
+To view mini project 1 visit: https://github.com/zorzonp/BU_API_Project

+# New APIs
+## MySQL
+This API provides the functions to connect to a local instance of MySQL and create a database.
+This API also provides the functions to create the tables needed by the main project to store transactions and information about labels.

+## Mongo DB
+This API provides the functions to connect to a local instnce of MongoDB and to create a database and collections.
+This API also provides functions to add transactions to the proper collection and label info to their collection.

 # How To Run
 1) cd into the directory you downloaded the files to.
 2) Update the "twitter_globals_secret.py" file with your own credentials.
 3) Update the JSON path in Main.py to point to your Google API credentials.
+4) Update the "sqlConnectInfo.py" file with the correct credentials you used when setting up your local MySQL instance.**
+5) Update the "HOST" variabe in "MySQL_Helper.py" if you are not using local host.**
-4) Run: "python Main.py" or "pyhton3 Main.py"
+6) Run: "python 3.5 Main.py"

+** denote new steps related to the MySQL and MongoDB APIs

 The program will ask for a Twitter handle.
 It will fetch the images and store them in ./img/<twitter_handle>.
+It will record the transactions in the two databases.
+It will then annotate each image and add the results to the databases.
+Those results will also be in "image_descriptions.txt", also in the ./img/<twitter_handle> directory.
 Then it will concatenate then images into a video.
-It will atempt to analyze the video.
-If it does a file video_descriptions.txt will be in the ./img/<twitter_handle> directory.
-If it cannot process the video it will try and annotate each image.
-Those results will be in image_descriptions.txt, also in the ./img/<twitter_handle> directory.

 # Setup
 ## For the Mini-Project 1 portion: